williamouyang/okta.github.io/docs/api/rest/factors.md

 # Overview

-The Okta Factors API provides operations to manage and verify factors for multi-factor authentication.
-This API is called only when a user is signed in.
+The Okta Factors API provides operations to manage a user's profile for reset, enroll, and verify factors for multi-factor authentication.
+Call this API after a user is authenticated.
 Enrolling in factors and resetting factors is done within Okta; consequently, the user must be authenticated first.
 The Authentication API is called from outside Okta and cannot manage factors.

 The Factors API contains three types of operations.

  - **Factor List Operations** &ndash; List factors and security questions.
+ - **Factor Lifecycle Operations** &ndash; Enroll, activate, and reset factors.
  - **Factor Verification Operations** &ndash; Verify the factors for all challenges.
- - **Factor Lifecycle Operations** &ndash; Enroll, activate, and reset factors.

 > This API is currently in **Beta** status and provides no guarantees for backwards-compatibility.
 Okta is free to break this API until it is released.